kdesai2018/ultimate-hackathon-starting-guide/post-hackathon/README.md

 # Post-Hackathon
-Congrats you made it through the hackathon and you now have some working project!
-What should you do?
+Congratulations!
+You made it through the hackathon and you have a (hopefully) working project!
+What should you do next?
 Definitely DO NOT just make your project a history.
 Here are the steps that you should follow to make your experience worth your effort.

 ## 1. Post-Mortem